TEALSK12/2nd-semester-introduction-to-computer-science/docs/units/7_unit/01_lesson/lab.md

 RGB is a way of storing color data.
 R stands for red, G stands for green, and B stands for blue.
 Each color is given a value from 0 to 255.

-You can use this tool to see what different colors are:[http://www.rapidtables.com/web/color/RGB_Color.htm](http://www.rapidtables.com/web/color/RGB_Color.htm)
+You can use this tool to see the RGB values for different colors: [https://www.rapidtables.com/web/color/RGB_Color.html](https://www.rapidtables.com/web/color/RGB_Color.html)

    ![https://media.24ways.org/2009/01/f1.gif](https://media.24ways.org/2009/01/f1.gif)